Dhghomon/rust-fsharp/README.md

 # What's this repository for?

+Its intent is to be an informal manual for users of Rust and F# to read through to learn about the other language.
+Here's why I'm putting it together:

 [Rust is my first language](https://github.com/Dhghomon/programming_at_40/blob/master/README.md), and recently I've begun delving into languages in the Rust periphery, one of which is F# (since the Rust compiler was originally written in OCaml and it incorporates a good deal of its syntax).

-Almost every F# manual is written for C# developers in mind.
-That's fine, but I have no real familiarity with C#.
-And when I look at F# in practice I see Rust everywhere: Options, Results, match statements, iterators, and so on and so forth.
+Almost every F# manual is written for C# developers in mind. ("In C# you do this, but in F# you do THIS") That's fine, but I have no real familiarity with C#.
+And when I look at F# in practice I see Rust everywhere: Options, Results, match statements, iterators, and so on and so forth, and as a Rustacean there's no need to convince me of their benefits.
 Reading a book on F# with references to C# everywhere for a Rustacean is kind of like a German being forced to learn Dutch through Portuguese.
 And for an Fsharper, reading a beginner's book on Rust that assumes the user doesn't know about Option, match statements and the rest is too much filler to be enjoyable to read.

 With so much in common, an F# guide that's readable for Rustaceans that also serves as a Rust guide for F# users seems to be a necessity.
 So let's put one together.